 There are certain features of a group which is as follows:

-1. Collection of two or more people:
+Collection of two or more people

-Common goal or interest:
+Common goal or interest

-Interaction and interdependent:
+Interaction and interdependent

-In any group there is interaction and interdependence among the group members either physically or virtually to accomplish the group goal.
+In any group, there is interaction and interdependence among the group members either physically or virtually to accomplish the group goal.

-Groups have collective identity, not the sum of individual members.
+Groups have a collective identity, not the sum of individual members.
 Perhaps, it is the awareness of each other that most clearly differentiates a group from an aggregation of individuals.
 Groups are composed of people who recognize each other as a member of their group and can distinguish these individuals from non-members.

-A stable structure:
+A stable structure